 But we have to do more than just say we are making a commitment to being greener.
 We need to hedge our resolutions by being SMART, which represents the gold standard of goal achievement, i.e., making resolutions specific, measurable, achievable, relevant and time-bound.
 What’s often missing is the “how”: how to implement these principles in setting goals for the new year, and how to make sure you’re sticking with them.

-Checklists can make your resolutions not just SMART but intelligent by helping you articulate the precepts of resolution-making and ensuring that your plan will work.
-In essence, the checklist method of goal-making is simply breaking down each resolution with a checklist of steps that will help you achieve the overarching goal.
-But using the principles of SMART as you craft your new year checklist will help your list be more than just a scroll of things you’d like to do—it will be a template for bringing your better self into the light.
+Checklists can make your resolutions not just SMART but intelligent (especially when done on paper) by ensuring that your plan will work.
+The checklist method of goal-making is simply breaking down each resolution with a checklist of steps that will help you achieve the overarching goal.

 - Measurable: When you’re specific in your checklist, you also increase the odds of making your goals measurable.
 Who’s to say when you’re finished “researching” recycling rules?
 But you’ll know when you’ve printed a list of recyclable items.
 After you’ve written out your resolution checklists, thumb through all the pages and ask yourself at every point how you’ll know when each item is complete.
 If your answer is ever “I don’t know,” rephrase the item.

 - Achievable: The checklist method helps you spot gaps in your goal-making so you’re not trying to go from 0 to 60 without a proper warm-up.
 The American Psychological Association recommends changing one behavior at a time, and checklists by nature are oriented toward exactly that—one item at a time.